 In 2013, more than 5,200 motorcyclists and 480 motorcycle passengers were seriously injured in Texas, according to the Texas Department of Transportation.
 The same year, 495 motorcyclists and passengers were killed.

-Given the nature of motorcycles, riders and their passengers often fly off their bikes upon collision and have very high risk of sustaining severe injuries.
+Given the nature of motorcycles, riders and their passengers often fly off their bikes upon collision and have a very high risk of sustaining severe injuries.
 Traumatic brain injuries, multiple fractures, spinal cord injuries, and amputations are not uncommon.
 Texas is a “no-fault” state, which means accident victims retain the right to pursue compensation from any parties that were at fault for the accident.
 If the rider died as a result of another’s negligence, survivors may file a wrongful death claim.

 Common Causes of Motorcycle Accidents

 Our lawyers have 70 years of combined experience helping clients with legal issues, such as filing motorcycle accident claims and lawsuits.
 We have handled numerous types of motorcycle accident cases and have an excellent track record of winning large settlements for our clients.
 Below are some of the most common causes of motorcycle accidents that we have encountered.

 - Drivers not paying attention, e.g., texting, daydreaming, changing lanes without signaling